aiops/logsight-cli-py/README.rst

 -------------------------------

 The Logsight Command Line Interface (CLI) is a unified tool to manage your logs.
-With this tool, you can manage your logs, applications, tags and execute operations such as log verification.
+With this tool, you can manage your logs, applications, tags and execute analytics over logs such as verification.

 Commands available include: